-Phelps considers herself a painter first, painting primarily in plein air.
-Printmaking evolved naturally.
-She employs different techniques, including jigsaw woodcuts and white-line woodcuts, a technique popularized by Provincetown artists in the early 20th century and characterized by a white outline surrounding each shape of color.
+Phelps considers herself a painter first, primarily painting in plein air.
+Printmaking evolved naturally, and she employs different techniques, including jigsaw woodcuts and white-line woodcuts, a technique characterized by a white outline surrounding each shape of color.
 “I love printmaking,” Phelps says.
-“You have to think about how to apply color and layer your work.
-You can work on an oil painting for years, but in printmaking, there’s a finality to the process that I enjoy.”
+“You can work on an oil painting for years, but in printmaking, there’s a finality to the process that I enjoy.”